opattison/olivermakes/_posts/2015-02-20-institutional-memory.md

 Instead of starting with a pile of papers and forwarded email threads, I thought about how much more prepared I would have felt as a new staff member if I had a working base of knowledge – one that I would feel empowered to contribute to myself.
 Working for quite a long while at Casey Trees, I wanted ways for newcomers to be able to pick up where departed members left off in an organization: indirect collaboration with others across time.

 This model of accumulated knowledge is how the web works.
-The web my direct inspiration to build a document base that would consist of HTML and be maintained with plain text and images.
+The web was my direct inspiration to build a document base that would consist of HTML and be maintained with plain text and images.
 The base of the project had to be a robust medium for storing and sharing information.
 So I started with something I already knew how to build: a website.
 I decided to balance the larger goals of gathering organizational knowledge equally with the immediate concerns of training to accomplish goals.
 This method would provide a more complete picture, one that could be self-documenting; one that would describe what it is like to do a certain job.

 The result was only a [small start](http://olivermak.es/2014/10/casey-trees-docs/), but one that could be built upon.